Keto Chocolate Chip Cookies

 - ¼ cup chopped raw organic walnuts

-(You will need a piece of parchment paper to go on top of your cookie sheet.)
+(You will need a piece of parchment paper to go on your cookie sheet.)

 Step #1: Preheat the oven to 350°F. Line a baking sheet with parchment paper.